When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 3. Make your router Secure.

-Follow these steps to secure your router.
-Change the router’s default name and the router’s default password, and keep the router’s software up to date.
-Also, try not to forget to disable any remote management features.
+Follow these steps to secure your router: Change the router’s default name and password, keep the router’s software current, and disable any remote management features.

 4. Use a Firewall

-A firewall is software for your device that prevents unwanted traffic.
-You can also use a hardware firewall and enhance your wifi security by adding another layer of protection.
+A firewall is software that prevents unwanted traffic on your device.
+You can also use a hardware firewall to enhance your Wi-Fi security by adding another layer of protection.

-Many modern wireless routers come with built-in firewalls that are often enabled by default; however, it’s important to check and ensure that the firewall is active for an additional layer of security.
-For further assistance about it, you may need to contact your ISP.
-If your router does not have a firewall, purchase one and install one.
+Many modern wireless routers come with built-in firewalls that are often enabled by default; however, it’s essential to check and ensure that the firewall is active for an additional layer of security.
+For further assistance, you may need to contact your ISP if your router does not have a firewall, purchase and install one.

 5. Be extra cautious During Mobile Access.

 Some apps can access your home network from a mobile device.
-One example is a mobile hotspot on your smartphone, which sounds helpful, but after that, don’t forget to disable the network remotely.
-The usage via a mobile device requires a password.
+One example is a mobile hotspot on your smartphone, which sounds helpful.
+However, after using it, remember to disable the network remotely.
+Using a mobile device requires a password.

 Always create a strong password with a minimum of 20 characters, alphanumeric, and symbols.